 I have an outdoor patio made of the red concrete brick pavers and 1 ft. x 1 ft. red concrete squares.
 Can I stain these to a darker color?
 If not, is there some other method of coloring these bricks?

-Our top outdoor concrete sealer is the Sprayable Satin Finish Sealer.
-Makes the concrete look great, is durable and doesn’t create slip hazards on patios when wet.
-Excellent product for your project.
-Thanks for your question and business!
+Now, to finish the job you will want to seal in that color and protect it for coming years.
+Our top outdoor concrete sealer is the Solvent-Based Satin Finish Acrylic Sealer.
+Aside from making concrete look great, it is durable and doesn’t create slip hazards on patios when wet.